Molten Chocolate Lava Cake

 Do lava cakes need to be served warm?

-Yes and amen.
-They absolutely do.
-If you want that gooey, oozy, chocolate lava-y factor they should be served no more than 5 minutes after being removed from the oven (and I recommend more like 3 minutes).
+Yes, if you want them molten they should be served no more than 5 minutes after being removed from the oven (and I recommend closer to 3 minutes).

 front view of a Molten Chocolate Lava Cake on a plate with the filling spilling out